I am an avid outdoorsman, and that includes everything from fishing, hunting, and camping to backpacking, climbing, kayaking, and hiking.

 Hip or Waist vs Chest Waders

 The height of the waders is also another difference to decide between.
 Waders come in hip boots, wading pants (waist), or chest height waders.
 During the summer months, many anglers like to wade wet.
-The next best option is to use hip or waste waders.
+The next best option is to use hip or waist waders.
 Rather than covering up your entire body (which can be uncomfortable on warm days), you are just covering up your lower half, or in the example of hip boots, just your legs.

 The Bottom Line